 Zenoss is a very popular open source network, server and application monitoring system used by thousands of IT organizations.
 It provides one of the best event management systems available in any open source monitoring system.
 The plug-in architecture of Zenoss allows it to be extensible by anyone.PagerDuty extends Zenoss’s functionality by providing on-call scheduling, alerts and incidents tracking through the PagerDuty API.
 You are notified of the most critical Zenoss events by PagerDuty so you are able to take immediate action.

 This guide describes how to integrate your Zenoss 4 installation with the PagerDuty ZenPack.
 You might need to slightly alter these instructions depending on your exact Linux distribution and your Zenoss configuration.
-If you are looking for the Zenoss 3 integration guide, click here.
 If you are having trouble completing the installation, please contact us.

-- Click the “Add Service” button.
-Note: You may create multiple Generic API services for use with different PagerDuty policies.
-Zenoss 4 can be aligned to any number of different PagerDuty accounts and Generic API services.
+Note: You may create multiple Generic API integrations for use with different PagerDuty policies.
+Zenoss 4 can be aligned to any number of different PagerDuty accounts and Generic API integrations.

 In Zenoss 4:

 - Login to your Zenoss server’s shell as root.
 Open the /opt/zenoss/etc/zenactiond.conf file within your text editor.
 Update the zopeurl parameter to the URL that you use to access your Zenoss web interface.
 This parameter will be used to directly link from your PagerDuty console to your Zenoss web interface.
 Note: This can be an intranet URL.
 Make sure to remove the # symbol from this parameter so that the field is activated.

 - From your web browser, download the PagerDuty ZenPack to your local workstation.
 Note: Do not change the name of this file.